-As described in Note 5, "Investment Securities" and Note 6, "Fair Value Measurements" to the condensed consolidated financial statements, we have an investment in common shares of CO2 Solutions, whose shares are publicly traded in Canada on the TSX Venture Exchange.
-As ofMarch 31, 2015, the fair value of our investment in CO2 Solutions' common stock was \$0.7 million and our carrying cost for the investment was\$0.6 million.
+As described in Note 5, "Marketable Securities" and Note 6, "Fair Value Measurements" to the condensed consolidated financial statements, we have an investment in common shares of CO2 Solutions, whose shares are publicly traded in Canada on the TSX Venture Exchange.
+As ofMarch 31, 2016, the fair value of our investment in CO2 Solutions' common stock was \$1.5 million, including an unrealized gain of \$0.9 million.

-This investment is exposed to fluctuations in both the market price of CO Solutions' common shares and changes in the exchange rates between the U.S. dollar and the Canadian dollar.
-As of March 31, 2015 the fair value of our investment in CO Solutions' common stock was\$0.7 million.
-The effect of a 10% adverse change in the market price of CO Solution's common shares as of March 31, 2015 would have been an unrealized loss of approximately \$0.1 million, recognized as a component of our condensed consolidated statement of comprehensive income.
-The effect of a 10% adverse change in the exchange rates between the U.S. dollar and the Canadian dollar as of March 31, 2015 would have been an unrealized loss of approximately \$0.1 million, recognized as a component of our condensed consolidated statements of comprehensive income.
+This investment is exposed to fluctuations in both the market price of CO2 Solutions' common shares and changes in the exchange rate between the U.S. dollar and the Canadian dollar.
+The effect of a 10% adverse change in the market price of CO2 Solution's common shares as of March 31, 2016 would have been an unrealized loss of approximately \$0.1 million, recognized as a component of our condensed consolidated statements of comprehensive loss.
+The effect of a 10% adverse change in the exchange rate between the U.S. dollar and the Canadian dollar as of March 31, 2016 would have been an unrealized loss of approximately \$0.1 million, recognized as a component of our condensed consolidated statements of comprehensive loss.